Best Web Hosting for Developers in 2026: 8 Top Picks Ranked

 - DDoS protection included

-- 32 global data center locations (one of the widest footprints in this list)
+- 32 global data center locations (widest footprint in this list)

 - Snapshot and backup support